interchange/interchange/extensions/quickbooks/README.txt

      extensions/quickbooks/pages/admin/quickbooks \
      /var/lib/interchange/foundation/pages

-Copy report generation file etc/trans_quickbooks

-     This file is used to generate the IIF file(s) for transaction import into QuickBooks.

-     cd /usr/lib/interchange/ cp
-     extensions/quickbooks/etc/trans_quickbooks \
-     /var/lib/interchange/foundation/etc

 Copy usertags

      If you want to use the UI item import/export, two usertags are required.
-The easiest thing is just to copy them to the Interchange software directory subdirectory lib/UI/usertag, which
+The easiest thing is just to copy them to the Interchange software directory subdirectory code/UI_Tag, which is
-     is #included as a part of the UI configuration file.
+     #included as a part of the UI configuration file.

      cd /usr/lib/interchange cp -i extensions/quickbooks/usertag/*
-     lib/UI/usertag
+     code/UI_Tag

 4.5.
 Additional database fields -- userdb
 -----------------------------------------